infobip/payment-plugin-cordova-phonegap/README.md

 For more information about `args` fields check [this](https://www.centili.com/manual/android/android-instructions.pdf)

-`success` and `error` are callback functions that need to catch eventActions from Centili Plugin
+`success` and `error` are call-back functions that need to catch eventActions from the Centili Plugin

     var success = function(purchaseResponse) {